FuturusDev/FuturusRemoteInput/README.md

-# Unity Package Template

-This template mostly follows the recommended layout from [Unity](https://docs.unity3d.com/Manual/cus-layout.html).
+# Futurus Remote Input

+A Unity Package for interacting world-space UI from a world-space remote, by Futurus

-## Divergent
+## Use

-A documentation folder and other meta-data related files were ommitted by my personal preference.

-Internal variables in the runtime assembly are visible to the editor assembly.
+Create an `EventSystem` component somewhere in your project, ideally in the first scene so it persists.
+Remove the default `StandaloneInputModule` component and add the `RemoteInputModule` component to replace it.

+When you make new Canvases, remove any `GraphicsRaycasters` and replace with the `RemoteInputRaycaster`.

+Last, write a script that suits your project requirements that implements `IRemoteInputProvider`.
+Ensure you register your implementing class with the `RemoteInputModule`, which you can get a reference to the `RemoteInputModule` with the by routing through `EventSystem.current.currentInputModule as RemoteInputModule`

-# Importing into a project
+## Importing into a project

-If your package has not been published to UPM (Unity Package Manager) a project's manifest may be manually edited to include it.

 The manifest may be found at `your-project/Packages/manifest.json`

-`"your-package-name": "your-package-github-repo-url"` may be added to dependencies of your project in the manifest.json. `your-package-github-repo-url` should in `.git`.
+`"com.futurus.remoteinput": "git@github.com:FuturusDev/FuturusRemoteInput.git"` may be added to dependencies of your project in the `manifest.json`.

 Unity will automatically download the latest version of the repo into your project as a package separate from your Assets folder.

+## Unit Testing

+Unit Testing is provided by Unity's Test Runner system.
+Tests are held within the `Futurus.RemoteInput.Tests` and `Futurus.RemoteInput.Editor.Tests` namespaces.
+If you want to perform the Unit Tests in your project, include the following in your manifest after the dependencies.

+    {
+        "dependencies": {
+            "com.futurus.remoteinput": "git@github.com:FuturusDev/FuturusRemoteInput.git",
+            ...
+        },
+        "testables": ["com.futurus.remoteinput"]
+    }

+Refer to the [Unity Package Testing Documentation](https://docs.unity3d.com/Manual/cus-tests.html)  for more details